-- Threat Intelligence: Cloud Firewall scans for and detects threat intelligence, and blocks malicious behavior from command-and-control servers in advance based on received threat intelligence.
+- Threat intelligence: Cloud Firewall scans your servers for threat intelligence and blocks malicious behavior from C&C servers based on the threat intelligence.

-- Basic Protection: Cloud Firewall detects malware and intercepts communication with command-and-control servers or backdoors.
+- Basic protection: Cloud Firewall detects malware and intercepts communication with C&C servers or backdoors.

-- Virtual Patches: Cloud Firewall provides virtual patches to defend against exploits of popular high-risk vulnerabilities in real time.
+- Virtual patching: Cloud Firewall provides virtual patches to defend your business against popular high-risk application vulnerabilities in real time.

 - Log on to the Cloud Firewall console.

-- In the Basic Protection area, turn on the Basic Policies and Threat Intelligence switches.
+- In the Basic Protection section, turn on Basic Policies.

-- In the Virtual Patches area, turn on the Patches switch.
+- In the Virtual Patches section, turn on Patches.

 For more information about how to configure intrusion prevention features, see Prevention configuration.